rodrigovivi/linux/dim.rst

 apply-resolved
 --------------
-Compile-test the current tree and if successfully resolve a confilicted git am.
+Compile-test the current tree and if successfully resolve a conflicted git am.
 Also runs the patch checker afterwards.
+This fails to add the
+Link: tag, so you'll need to add it manually or use the **add-link** subcommand.

 create-branch *branch* [*commit-ish*]
 -------------------------------------